keeltrace/qlcplus-wiki/Windows-Build-Qt5.md

 Install the package contents for example to C:\Qt\CDM21200<br>
 Edit <QLC>/plugins/dmxusb/src/src.pro to point to the directory you picked:

-`FTD2XXDIR = C:\Qt\CDM21200`<br>
+`FTD2XXDIR = C:/Qt/CDM21200`<br>

-Since the SDK provided by ftdichip.com is not compatible with the MSYS2 system, it is necessary to manually create a .a file that will be used at build time:<br>
+Since the SDK provided by ftdichip.com is not compatible with the MSYS2 system, it is necessary to manually create a compatible libftd2xx.a file that will be used at build time:<br>
 `cd /c/Qt/CDM21100/i386`<br>
 `gendef.exe - ftd2xx.dll > ftd2xx.def`<br>
 `dlltool -k --input-def FTD2XX.def --dllname ftd2xx.dll --output-lib libftd2xx.a`<br>